darkresearch/dialect-mcps/drift/perps-close/README.md

-# Raydium Add Liquidity MCP Server
+# Drift Perps Close MCP Server

-A FastMCP server for adding liquidity to Raydium pools via Dialect Blink.
+A FastMCP server for closing positions in Drift Perps DEX via Dialect Blink.

 ## Features

-- Simple MCP interface for Raydium liquidity additions
+- Simple MCP interface for closing positions in Drift Perps DEX
+- Works with both long and short positions
+- Configurable amount to close
 - Handles Dialect Blink integration transparently
 - Easy to configure and deploy